pradeep3sep/interviewquestion/README JavaScript.md

 Map  | WeakMap
 ------------- | -------------
-A Map is an unordered list of key-value pairs where the key and the value can be of any type like string, boolean, number, etc.  | In a Weak Map, every key can only be an object and function.
+A Map is an unordered list of key-value pairs where the `key and the value` can `be` of `any type` like string, boolean, number, etc.  | In a Weak Map, every `key` can only be an `object and function`.
 It used to store weak object references.
 Maps are iterable.  | WeakMaps are not iterable.
 Maps will keep everything even if you don’t use them. | WeakMaps holds the reference to the key, not the key itself.
 The garbage collector doesn’t remove a key pointer from “Map” and also doesn’t remove the key from memory. | The garbage collector goes ahead and removes the key pointer from “WeakMap” and also removes the key from memory.
 WeakMap allows the garbage collector to do its task but not the Map.